 - 2 to 3 tablespoons 2% milk

 - In a large bowl, combine 1-1/2 cups flour, sugar, yeast and salt.
 In a small saucepan, heat the milk, butter and water to 120°-130°; add to dry ingredients.
 Beat on medium speed for 2 minutes.
 Add egg, lemon juice, aniseed, lemon zest and 1/2 cup flour; beat 2 minutes longer.
 Stir in enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 35-40 minutes.

 - Punch dough down.
-Place in a greased 8-in. x 4-in. loaf pan.
+Place in a greased 8x4-in. loaf pan.
 Cover and let rise until doubled, about 40 minutes.

-- Bake at 375° for 25-30 minutes or until golden brown.
+- Preheat oven to 375°; bake until golden brown, 25-30 minutes.
 Cool for 10 minutes before removing from pan to a wire rack.

 - For glaze, combine the confectioners' sugar, vanilla and enough milk to achieve desired consistency.
 Spread over top of warm loaf, allowing glaze to drape down the sides.
 Cool.